D-Pow/mock-requests/ReadMe.md

 3) You may import either the `MockRequests` default export or any of its individual fields, e.g. <br />
 `import MockRequests, { setMockUrlResponse } from 'mock-requests';`

+4) This works with any environment that uses either `fetch` or `XMLHttpRequest`, regardless of if said environment is a browser, web/service worker, or a Node script.
+As long as they are defined natively or by polyfill, any usage of `fetch`/`XMLHttpRequest` request to a URL configured by `MockRequests` will be mocked appropriately.
+For example,

+    ```javascript
+    require('isomorphic-fetch');
+    const MockRequests = require('mock-requests');

+    // ... use fetch and MockRequests as normal
+    ```

 <a name="license"></a>
 ## License